 What is the benefit for EU citizens?

-- ensuring that appropriate technical infrastructure is available across the EU, allowing for secure, federated access to genomic data;
+- Ensuring that an appropriate technical infrastructure is available across the EU, allowing for secure, federated access to genomic data;

-- ensuring that the general public and policy makers in Member States and signatory countries are well informed about genomics, in order to ensure its uptake by healthcare systems and integration into personalised healthcare.
+- Promoting genomics awareness among the general public and policy makers in Member States and signatory countries to ensure its uptake by healthcare systems and integration into personalised healthcare.

 This important step is bringing Europe closer to reaching the goal of enabling secure access to genomic data across borders to advance research and personalised care in Europe.
 By 2024, at least six EU countries will have implemented common specifications and will be able to manage genomic data access.
 By 2026, 15 countries will have an operational infrastructure in place.